Applications are now available to operate electric scooter sharing services in Oakland!

 Neighborhood Feedback Meetings

 OakDOT staff met with neighborhood community groups to gather additional community input on terms and conditions that e-scooter companies would be required to meet in order to obtain an operating permit.
-A summary of the feedback received can be found here.

 - West Oakland Branch Library- Saturday, 11/10 at 1pm at 1801 Adeline St.